javinizer/Javinizer/README.md

-minimum-filesze-to-sort | Integer value (0+) | Sets the minimum filesize video for Javinizer to read from your sort directory in MB included-file-extensions | String value | Sets the file extension types for Javinizer to read from your sort directory in comma separated format (no spaces) excluded-file-strings | String value | Sets the paths/string values with wildcards (*) for Javinizer to ignore from your sort directory in comma separated format (no spaces) create-nfo | True/False | Creates a .nfo metadata file for the sorted movie that follows the nfo-file-string naming format create-nfo-per-file | True/False |  Creates a .nfo metadata for each sorted movie that mirrors the name of the movie (Required for Emby/Jellyfin) download-thumb-img | True/False | Downloads the movie full-size cover image
+minimum-filesze-to-sort | Integer value (0+) | Sets the minimum filesize video for Javinizer to read from your sort directory in MB included-file-extensions | String value | Sets the file extension types for Javinizer to read from your sort directory in comma separated format (no spaces) excluded-file-strings | String value | Sets the paths/string values with wildcards (*) for Javinizer to ignore from your sort directory in comma separated format (no spaces) regex-match | True/False | Sets Javinizer to match your JAV files using a regular expression instead of the default matcher; The JAV ID in the filename must match website metadata exactly to successfully match regex | String value | The regular expression string to match files if `regex-match=True`; Match 1 should be the movie ID (e.g. ABP-234), Match 2 (optional) should be the part number of the movie (e.g. 2) create-nfo | True/False | Creates a .nfo metadata file for the sorted movie that follows the nfo-file-string naming format create-nfo-per-file | True/False |  Creates a .nfo metadata for each sorted movie that mirrors the name of the movie (Required for Emby/Jellyfin) download-thumb-img | True/False | Downloads the movie full-size cover image